CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/testbenches/progressive_lineup_testing.md

 ### **Scope**

-Applies to **all** Path‑A primitives that read or declare nested TP paths, including (but not limited to) schema‑driven encoders such as WrdNm, geometric indexers such as DCB, routing primitives such as RB, and any future ISc / scoring field maps.
+Applies to **all** Path‑A primitives that read or declare nested TP paths, including (but not limited to) schema‑driven encoders such as WrdNm and any future ISc / scoring field maps.

 This rule travels with every primitive test via this document and eliminates a recurring class of silent path‑resolution bugs.

 ---

 ### **3.7 Python Import Path Initialization (Mandatory for All Testbenches)**
 To ensure that **all primitives, testbenches, rulecheckers, and dictionaries are importable without manual path edits**, every primitive testbench **must** initialize Python’s import path using the canonical project root.

 This rule eliminates the recurring issue where `primitive_testbench.py` cannot locate: